olsson82/rivwebdoc/docs/editclock.md

 On each line you can edit, copy and remove that line.

+!!!
+Info

+    You can click on any pie in the clock wheel to edit that part.

 ## Add Event
 ![Screenshot](img/addeventclock.png)
 Add a new clock line here by selecting the event you would like to use, then you set a start and end time.